 - February 2022 Program Update: the Neighborhood and Community Improvement Program (NCIP) has resumed meeting regularly after a nearly two-year suspension during the COVID-19 pandemic.
 Project nominations may be submitted at any time, however, the deadline for projects to be considered during the current program year is Friday March 4 at 11:59 pm.

 - September 20, 2021 Update: City Council approved a new Policies and Procedures Manual and a new NCIP Boundary Map.

 - August 5, 2021 Update: Due to the reality of the COVID-19 Pandemic, the Neighborhood and Community Development Program (NCIP) was temporarily suspended (per Reso 20-051).
 In April 2020, the City Council acted to suspend the 2020 and 2021 NCIP cycle and to reallocate funding from a number of non-essential NCIP and Capital Improvement Projects (CIP) into the City's general fund.

 Choose "Neighborhood and Community Improvement Program Updates" from the list of choices.

-Established in 1985, the Neighborhood and Community Improvement Program (NCIP) directs tourist-generated dollars directly back into the City's residential neighborhoods.
-Under a Charter Amendment, at least 16 percent of the money collected through hotel taxes (Transient Occupancy Tax) must be spent on neighborhood and community improvements.
-Each fiscal year, a committee consisting of Monterey residents considers all submitted projects and recommends which projects should be funded.
-Several community wide meetings are held and projects are finally voted on by the NCIP committee.
+Established in 1985, the NCIP directs tourist-generated dollars directly back into the City's residential neighborhoods.
+Under a Charter Amendment, at least 16 percent of the money collected through hotel taxes (Transient Occupancy Tax) is allocated to neighborhood and community improvements.
+Each fiscal year, a committee consisting of Monterey residents from each of the 15 City neighborhoods considers all nominated projects and makes a recommendation to City Council of which projects should be funded.
+A number of public meetings are held to discuss the nominated projects before projects are finally voted on and ranked by the NCIP committee.